Compare the Best Payment Gateways in the UK

 There is one more detail to note: you’ll need a merchant account before you can start taking payments.
 A payment gateway makes the transaction happen, but you still need somewhere for the money to go.

-Payment gateways commonly come as part of a package when you set up a merchant account, like with takepayments or Retail Merchant Services.
+Payment gateways commonly come as part of a package when you set up a merchant account, like with takepayments or Worldpay.
 Some providers may charge an additional fee for this service.
-Other payment services, such as a virtual terminal, pay-by-link feature, and invoicing tool, are also often included as standard with this type of package.
+Other payment services, such as a virtual terminal, a pay-by-link feature, an invoicing tool, or even an ecommerce platform builder, are also often offered by payment gateway providers.

-▶ Confused about all the terminology?: See our article on the differences between merchant accounts, payment gateways, and payment processors for a detailed explanation.
+▶ Get clarification on all the terminology: See our article on the differences between merchant accounts, payment gateways, and payment processors for a detailed explanation.

 How To Switch to a New Payment Gateway Provider